Algo2147483647/front-end_toolkit/graph/ReadMe.md

 - remembers page preferences such as `Preview / Edit` mode and layout selection across refreshes
 - auto-load default sample data from `example.json`
 - initialize a fresh canvas with one starting node for blank-slate editing
+- edit-mode console sidebar with command history, suggestions, and batch graph edits
 - forest rendering for multiple root nodes
 - optional node color grouping by `type`
 - click a node to focus on that node or subtree
 - `Back` to return to the previous selection
 - `Up` to move to the parent level
 - right-click a node to open the node menu
+- `help` command in the console prints the available command reference in-place
 - generic `View Node` page for all node fields
 - edit-mode node details support both field-by-field editing and direct raw JSON editing
 - edit relationships and rerender immediately